 Michael Woods is a Vice President and Associate General Counsel at Verizon, where he handles national security, public safety, and cybersecurity policy.
 Prior to joining Verizon, he served in the Justice Department (National Security Division), the FBI’s Office of General Counsel, the National Counterintelligence Executive, and as a federal prosecutor.
 He began handling U Visa cases with Ayuda in 2011 through Verizon’s in-house pro bono program.
 He is a graduate of the Harvard Law School (1992) and Oxford University (1987).

-Paul Caron has served as chief of staff of U.S. government affairs at Microsoft for seven years.
-Previously, he worked for six years as an attorney for Microsoft Corporation at its headquarters in Redmond, Washington.
+Paul F. Caron serves as Director, Federal Government Affairs at Microsoft Corporation and is based in Washington, DC.
+Previously at Microsoft he served as chief of staff of U.S. government affairs for seven years, and worked for six years as an attorney for at its headquarters in Redmond, Washington.
 From 1999 to 2004, he served as an attorney for Software AG in Reston, Virginia.

 Gaela Gehring Flores concentrates her practice on international arbitration and litigation matters.
 She represents both multinational corporations and sovereign states in international commercial and investment arbitrations before the International Centre for Settlement of Investment Disputes (ICSID), the International Chamber of Commerce (ICC) International Court of Arbitration, the International Centre for Dispute Resolution (ICDR/AAA), and in litigation and appellate proceedings before US federal courts.
 She advises clients in a broad range of disputes, including energy, natural resources, construction, hospitality, transportation, sovereign debt instruments, government contracts, and intellectual property.